List of alien races in Marvel Comics: Kymellians

 The Kymellians are a race of aliens that resemble humanoid horses.
 First seen in Power Pack #1 (August 1984).
+Aelfyre Whitemane, who gave the Power Pack their powers, is a Kymellian.
+The superhero Kid Colt (real name: Elric Freedom Whitemane) was also transformed into a Kymellian, after government agents paid his parents to let them give him special "tests".

 L

 Laxidazians

 The Laxidazians are a humanoid race with pointed ears.
 They average 4 ft 5 in in height.
 They come from the planet Laxidazia, fourth from the sun in the Dolenz star system in the Milky Way galaxy.
 The hedonistic Laxidazians imbibe an illegal alcoholic and mutagenic beverage which permanently transforms them into trolls.
 Pip the Troll is a Laxidazian.
 First seen in Strange Tales #179 (April 1975).

 Lem

 The Lem are a semi-serpentine race with red skin that averages 4 ft 9 in in height.
 They come from the planet Lemista, sixth from the sun in the Atianti star system in the Milky Way galaxy.
 Lem eat through special mouths in their chest.
 They have tails instead of legs, but can stand and traverse in a semi-upright position.
 Krugarr is a Lem.
 First seen in Shogun Warriors #19 (August 1980).